daniel-nagy/transporter/README.md

 Returns a remote module.
 A remote module may export functions or observables.
 Calling a remote function will return a promise.

 > You know my fourth rule?
-Never make a promise you can't keep.
+Never make a promise you can't keep. -- Frank

 Whenever a response is required Transporter will send a message to the target to validate the connection.
 The message target must respond within the timeout limit.
 This validation is independent of the time it takes to fulfill the request.
 Once the connection is validated there is no time limit to fulfill the request.